HaraldoAlbergaria/flickr-tasks/README.md

    - **_find-image-comments.py_**: Find, in the user's photostream, comments containg images and generates the script **_delete-comments.py_** to delete them.

 ### [**_empty_photoset/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/empty_photoset)
-   - **_empty-photoset.py_**: Empties a give photoset, leaving just 1 photo to avoid the photoset being excluded.
+   - **_empty-photoset.py_**: Empties a given photoset, leaving just 1 photo to avoid the photoset being excluded.

 ### [**_find_explored/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/find_explored)
    - **_find-photos-in-explore.py_**: Find user's photos in _Explore_ for the current day and send an e-mail with the list of photos if any is found.